-The following are some devices that can help TBI survivors with mobility problems and muscle weakness.
+The following are therapist-approved devices that can help TBI survivors increase independence and improve quality of life.

 1. Mobility Devices

-Scooters, wheelchairs, walkers, and canes are all tools you can use to help you get where you want to go.
+Scooters, wheelchairs, walkers, and canes are all helpful pieces of adaptive equipment that can help you get where you want to go.
 The key is to find the right balance between assistance and dependence.

-2. Devices for Eating
+2. Devices for Eating and Meal Preparation

 You can even use angled spoons and forks to help you get food to your mouth without bending your wrist.
 If TBI has affected your ability to swallow, it is imperative to work with a speech therapist to get the proper treatment.

 3. Adaptive Clothing Aids